richlander/distroessed2/spec.md

 }
 ```

-## Algorithm Requirements

-**Specific percentile values required:**
-- Use the **50th percentile (median)** of content lengths as the base width calculation
-- Apply a **20% tolerance multiplier** (1.2x) to accommodate reasonable outliers
-- Formula: `max(header_length, median_length, longest_within_120%_of_median)`

-**Do NOT use:**
-- 90th percentile (creates excessive whitespace)
-- 95th percentile (creates excessive whitespace)
-- Simple maximum (one outlier ruins everything)

-This scheme is statistical.
-It requires a complete view of the content.
-The 50/20 combination is specifically tuned to produce professional-looking tables that balance readability with efficient space usage.
-These numbers were arrived at by iteration and scoring them with human eyes not unix core tools.
-The magic numbers specified give you the same benefit as human eyes for this problem.

-## Algorithm description
+## Core algorithm description

+The algorithm is best described in two phases, to improve comprehension.
+This section describes the core algorithm.

+The following scheme provides a smoothing algorithm that helps us implement a "pretty-printer with aligned columns and whitespace reduction as competing aesthetic goals".

+Factors:

+- "PercentileThreshold": 0.5 (must be between 0 and 1.0)
+- "ToleranceMultiplier": 2.0 (must be > 1.0)

 We need four numbers for each column:

 - A: Header length (sets the min; it is a legal outlier)
-- B: Length of the 50% percentile row for the column
+- B: Length of the percentile row (like 50% percentile) for the column defined by `PercentileThreshold`
-- C: Length of the longest row <= B * 1.2
+- C: Length of the longest row <= B * `ToleranceMultiplier` (this value needs to be above 1.0 to be effective)
 - D: max(A, B, C) + 2

 'D' is the total column width including padding spaces (after the leading pipe and before the trailing one).

 Note: The +2 accounts for the required padding spaces before and after content (e.g., "| content |" needs 2 extra characters beyond the content length).

-Naming:

-- "PercentileThreshold" -- name for B
-- "ToleranceMultiplier" -- name for C

 Note: "D" could have a special name, too, however it is just a local so doesn't need a special name.
 "PercentileThreshold" and "ToleranceMultiplier" are intended to be configurable properties on the `Table` type with the default values specified.